Pen15: Season 2

 On Rotten Tomatoes, season two holds a 100% approval rating based on 52 reviews with an average rating of 8.82/10.
-The critical consensus reads, "An excellent showcase for Maya Erskine, Anna Konkle, and their well-cast classmates, PEN15's sophomore season goes deeper into the nuances of middle school life without losing any of its cringey charm."
-On Metacritic, season 2 received a score of 93 out of 100 based on 11 critical reviews, indicating "universal acclaim".
+The critical consensus reads, "An excellent showcase for Maya Erskine, Anna Konkle, and their well-cast classmates, Pen15s sophomore season goes deeper into the nuances of middle school life without losing any of its cringey charm."
+On Metacritic, season 2 received a score of 93 out of 100 based on 11 critical reviews.

+Alan Sepinwall from Rolling Stone stated that "by this point in the series' lifespan", Anna and Maya being "played by women in their early thirties ... barely even feels like a joke", praising how they had "already disappeared so deeply into their gangly, awkward younger selves".
+Referring to the sudden cancellation of the show, he also expressed that the "sense of finality isn't really palpable in the new installments, other than a lovely, wistful, perfect closing scene".
+Sepinwall also praised the meta jokes about the actors' real age, such as a girl telling Anna "You talk like you're 40, kind of."
+Rebecca Nicholson from The Guardian said the show had "matured into a remarkably sensitive and beautiful series about life, friendship and growing up", and that towards the end of the season, "the series takes on a darker hue".